-Our Marseille Food Tour is a walking tour in small groups around the old town.
-The tourist is guided by a Local Expert able to explain every detail of the selected restaurants, their preparations, and the relevant history/curiosities.
+Our Marseille Food Tour is a walking tour in small groups around the Vieux Port area.
+You will guided by a Local Expert, who's able to explain every detail of the selected restaurants, their preparations, and any other relevant curiosities.

-Our tours are a mix of high-quality gastronomy as a way of showing Provençal culture and lifestyle and a walking experience together with a local friend.
-Have a full meal in at least 4 stops: you will get the chance to try some of the most iconic dishes from Marseille, such as panisses, sauce aioli, calissons and much more!
+You will have an itinerant full meal in at least 4 stops and you will get the chance to try some of the most iconic dishes from Marseille, such as panisses, sauce aioli, calissons and much more!

 Marseille is a lively and young city in Southern France, that has developed its own culture and personality.